Skip to main content

 The Importance of a Relapse Prevention Plan

 Recovery is more than the decision to stop using substances.
-It is about rebuilding a life that is stable, purposeful, and connected.
-A relapse prevention plan provides a personalized structure to help individuals recognize early warning signs, strengthen coping skills, and engage their support systems before challenges become setbacks.
-At Flatirons Recovery, each relapse prevention program is developed to empower individuals with clarity and confidence throughout their recovery journey.
+It is about rebuilding a life that feels stable, purposeful, and connected.
+A relapse prevention plan offers structure during this process.
+It helps individuals recognize early warning signs, strengthen coping skills, and activate support systems before challenges grow into setbacks.
+At Flatirons Recovery, each relapse prevention program is customized to support clarity, confidence, and long-term healing.

 Your Roadmap to Recovery